DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets.md

 ## Externally Accessing The Widget

 The PERSCOM.io widget can be accessed outside of the HTML code snippet that you used to post within your website.
 To see your widget live, without embedding it in a website, you can visit the URL's below.
-Make sure to set APIKEY and PERSCOMID to the correct values.
+The `widgetId` corresponds with the [ID](#choosing-the-widget) of the widget you intend to view.
+Make sure to set `apiKey` and `perscomId` to the correct values.

 ```html
 https://widget.perscom.io/{widgetId}?apikey={apiKey}&perscomid={perscomId}